stevenferrer/solr-go/README.md

 # Helios
-An Apache Solr client written in Go.
+An Solr client in Go

-## Goals
-The primary goal of this project is to support the five fundamental operations in Apache Solr (query, index, delete, commit, and optimize) using (for now) JSON requests.

 ## Contributing
 This is a work in-progres, any contributions and feature requests are welcome!